Let’s read Shakespeare—out loud and in community!

 Shakespeare’s plays were widely and voraciously read until relatively recently.
 Thousands of Shakespeare reading groups in the United States and Great Britain met regularly to read aloud and discuss the plays; in fact, reading the plays was so immensely popular that the actor Henry Irving in 1890 wrote an essay titled “Shakespeare as a Playwright” and had to apologize for insisting the plays were just as good on stage as they were on the page!

-I daresay that it will appear to some readers a profanation of the name of Shakespeare to couple with it the title of playwright.
+I daresay that it will appear to some readers a profanation of the name of Shakespeare to couple with it the title of “playwright.”
 But I have chosen this title for my introduction because I am anxious to show that with the mighty genius of the poet was united, in a remarkable degree, the capacity for writing plays intended to be acted as well as read.

 Everyone read Shakespeare—shopkeepers, coal miners, dilettantes, butchers, gentlewomen, pioneers, farmers—out loud and in community.
 Shakespeare was so embedded in popular culture that parodies could act as advertising, and cigarette packs held Shakespeare trading cards.
 Sadly, once the insistence began that we should only experience Shakespeare on the stage, familiarity with Shakespeare declined.

+But not any more!
+Join the warm and encouraging community of Shakespeare readers.
 Find yourself—and the world—in these luminous works.

 WHY READ SHAKESPEARE ALOUD WITH OTHERS?